SplashFix/rechat-global/Privacy Policy.md

 <br>
 # 4. Data Storage & Security

-🔒 All stored data is kept only as long as necessary for the bot’s operation.
+🔒 All stored data is kept only as long as necessary for the bot’s operation.<br>
-🔒 We implement security measures to protect stored data.
+🔒 We implement security measures to protect stored data.<br>
 <br>
 <br>
 <br>